-- Form a ball.
-Grease a bowl with olive oil.
-Place dough ball in the bowl and turn right side up to coat entire ball in oil.
+- Grease a bowl with olive oil.
+Place dough ball in the bowl and turn right side up to coat the entire ball in oil.
 Place a towel over the bowl and set bowl aside, preferably in a warm spot in the kitchen.
 Let the dough rise for about an hour and a half, or until doubled in size.

 - Preheat oven to 475°F and grease two cookie sheets.

-- Divide dough into eight equal portions.
-Roll each portion into a rope, about 20 to 25 inches long and then twist into a pretzel shape.
+- Divide dough into 8 equal portions.
+Roll each portion into a rope, about 20 inches long and then twist into a pretzel shape.
 Lightly press the ends of the rope into the pretzel.

 - Bring water to a boil in a pot and dissolve the baking soda.
-Drop in pretzels one at a time and boil for about a minute.
+Drop in pretzels one or two at a time and boil for about a minute.
 Drain and transfer to a baking sheet.

 - Sprinkle pretzels with salt.
-(You can also sprinkle them with cinnamon and sugar in lieu of salt.)
+(You can also sprinkle them for cinnamon and sugar in lieu of salt.)
 Bake for 12 minutes or until golden brown.
 Remove from the oven and cool on a rack.